Nano-pulse Stimulation Shows Early Preclinical Promise

 But faster, nanosecond-pulsed electric field (nsPEF) electroporation — also called nano-pulse stimulation (NPS) — affects cells beyond the cellular membrane.1,3 NPS was pioneered in the late 1990s by Karl Schoenbach, PhD, and colleagues at Old Dominion University in Norfolk, Virginia.

-NPS has been proposed as a potential “drug free” and “purely electrical” cancer treatment modality.1,3 Cell line studies suggest that some tumor types might be more susceptible to NPS than normal human cells, but these findings have not been widely replicated.4,5 Dr Guo noted, further, that in vitro experiments might not reflect how tissues or tumors will respond to NPS.
+NPS has been proposed as a potential “drug free” and “purely electrical” cancer treatment modality.1,3 Cell line studies suggest that some tumor types might be more susceptible to NPS than normal human cells, but these findings have not been widely replicated.4,5 In vitro experiments might not reflect how tissues or tumors will respond to NPS.

 “In contrast to conventional local cancer therapies, surgery, or radiation therapy, NPS ablation is a non-thermal, drug-free, and radiation-free physical therapy that has been demonstrated to treat cancer [in animal models] in a fast and minimally invasive manner,” said Siqi Guo, MD, of the Frank Reidy Center for Bioelectrics at Old Dominion.